CUBRID/cubrid-manual/en/admin/config.rst

 Parameter by Broker
 -------------------

 The following describes parameters to configure the environment variables of brokers; each parameter is located under [%*broker_name*].
+The maximum length of *broker_name* is 63 characters in English.

 **ACCESS_LIST**